MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-rtladdaccessallowedace.md

 ### -param AceRevision [in]

 ACL revision level of the ACE to be added.
-Windows version requirments are the following:
+Windows version requirements are the following:

 <table>
 <tr>